 - Sun conures

-However, they stop when the weather is too hot or too cold.
+However, they stop when the weather is too hot or cold.
 In domestic settings, these nesters may be encouraged to lay eggs full-time.
-They only need to be fed a diet full of balanced nutrients, including vitamins, minerals, and sufficient calcium.
+They only need to be fed a healthy diet with plenty of calcium.

-This has downsides, though.
-Females will produce smaller clutches with fewer eggs actually hatching.
-As an example, when cockatoos nest continuously, their chicks are much smaller.
-The females may also become irresponsible parents and refuse to care for their young.
+Females will produce smaller clutches with fewer eggs hatching.
+For example, when cockatoos nest continuously, their chicks are much smaller.
+The females may become irresponsible parents and refuse to care for their young.

 When Do Parrots Reach Mating Age?

-All parrots will reach mating age once they’ve fledged from their nest and have integrated with the flock.
+All parrots will reach mating age once they’ve fled from their nest and integrated with the flock.
 This happens right after the juvenile phase and is kicked off by puberty.

-The parrot will endure a rush of hormones as its body changes and prepares its reproductive capabilities.
-The age at which this happens depends on the parrots:
+The parrot will experience a rush of hormones as its body changes and prepares its reproductive capabilities.
+It takes around 2-4 years for a medium-sized parrot to reach mating age, while larger parrots mature after 3-6 years.

-Parrots need to make this transition carefully.
-The way they identify mates, choose mates, and eventually reproduce will depend on:
+The way that parrots identify and choose mates and eventually reproduce will depend on:

 - Choose mates